Department of Sustainability, Environment, Water, Population and Communities

 About the document

-An Ecological Character Description describes the ecological character of a wetland at the time of its listing as a Wetland of International Importance.
-The Ecological Character Description is a fundamental management tool for site managers, forming the basis of management planning and action as well as including guidance on site monitoring requirements to detect changes in the ecological character of the site.
+An Ecological Character Description (ECD) describes the ecological character of a wetland at the time of its listing as a Wetland of International Importance.
+ECDs are a fundamental management tool for site managers, providing the basis for management planning and action as well as including guidance on site monitoring requirements to detect changes in the ecological character of a site.

 Further information on what Ecological Character Descriptions are and how critical components, processes and services are identified is available in the National Framework and Guidance for Describing the Ecological Character of Australian Ramsar Wetlands – Module 2 of the National Guidelines for Ramsar Wetlands – Implementing the Ramsar Convention in Australia.